 Company culture

-Just like in the Netherlands, the company has social events going on – mainly focused around meals together, days out by the Ural river and 10 pin bowling.
-In winter, when the Ural River freezes, three skating rinks are equipped on the river not far from the central bridge for everyone.
-In general, Atyrau has a suitable climate for the development of winter sports.
+Just like in the Netherlands, the company has social events going on – mainly focused around meals together, days out by the Ural river and even 10 pin bowling evenings.
+Every summer the team goes for a day out by the river for a big barbecue.
+In winter, when the Ural River freezes, skating rinks are created on the river not far from the central bridge for everyone to use.
+It is nice to take a walk along the riverbank and watch the skating, or watch the locals ice fishing through holes they have drilled in the ice.
+On a nice day, there can be a few hundred people enjoying life on the ice!

 Like to know how our team supports ice charting in the Caspian Sea?
 Learn more via the button below: